 You don’t know how to make this dessert, stop worrying since the following video is ready to help!

 Other Vietnamese Desserts To Satisfy Your Sweet Cravings

 Apart from these Vietnamese desserts, I also have something special and interesting for you to try this weekend.

-Many Vietnamese desserts are made with coconut milk, and the dessert I am going to introduce to you is not an exception.
-Thanks to the addition of coconut milk, this dessert is sweet and creamy.
+Vietnamese people have many desserts made with coconut, and the dessert I will introduce to you is not an exception.
+Thanks to the coconut milk, this dessert is sweet and creamy.

 The quality of this will rely on your source of cassava.
 Buying high-quality and soft cassava is the key to tender cassava after cooking.
 You can top this dessert with shredded coconut and nut medley to add a burst of sweet and salty flavor.